pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 };
 ```

-Instead, we have the `Class` statement, with all the goodies that comes from having classes: `extends`, `get`, `set`
-to name a few (but then you have `static` and the sorts).
+However, instead of the `function` tag, we have the `Class` statement.
+This comes with all the goodies that comes from having classes: `extends`, `get`, `set` to name a few (but then you have `static` and the sorts).

-So "TheThing" as a Class would be written as so
+As a Class, "TheThing" would be written as:
 ```javascript
 class TheThing {
     constructor() {